Takechi Hanpeita: Former residence and grave

 Takechi's former residence in Kōchi and his nearby grave were designated a National Historic Site in 1936.
 The house is a wooden structure in a semi-rural area on the outskirts of Kōchi, and originally, had a thatched roof and six rooms plus an eight-tatami mat guest room with a pond and garden in front of this room on the southeast side.
 It is said that Takechi lived here until he was 20 or 22, after which he sold the house and established his dōjō in the castle town of Kōchi.
 There was also an earthen-walled storehouse (no longer existent) and a storeroom, making it a typical goshi-yashiki residence of mid- to upper level samurai in the Edo Period.
 The house is privately owned and is not open to the public.

 Takechi's grave is located on the hill above the Zuizan Shrine, a Shinto shrine dedicated to his deified spirit, which is located south of the path in front of his former residence.

+Cultural depiction

+The 2015 series and film Samurai Sensei has Takechi Hanpeita as the main character.

+The video game Like a Dragon: Ishin!, a spin off to the Like a Dragon franchise, features Hanpeita as the main antagonist.
+In the game he was the adopted brother of Sakamoto Ryoma and was voiced by Katsunori Takahashi in the original and by Hideo Nakano in the 2023 remake, in which he was made to resemble Yakuza 0 character Keiji Shibusawa, also voiced by Nakano.